muchumi/employee-management-system-api/README.md

-# memory-archives-application
+# movies-gallery-application
-This is a memory archiving application built with the MERN STACK.
+This is a movies gallery application built with the MERN STACK.